microsoft/vscode-cmake-tools/docs/port/configure.md

 ## Configuring outside CMake Tools

-CMake Tools is designed to work with an external CMake process.
-If you choose to run CMake from another command line, or other IDE/tool, all should work successfully provided the host environment is set up properly.
+CMake Tools is designed to work well with an external CMake process.
+If you choose to run CMake from another command line, or other IDE/tool, it should work provided the host environment is set up properly.

 > [!IMPORTANT]
 > CMake Tools is unaware of any changes made by an external CMake process, and you will need to re-run the CMake configure within CMake Tools to have up-to-date project information.